VC-Inspector: Advancing Reference-free Evaluation of Video Captions with Factual Analysis: Experiments

-\paragraph{Evaluation on VATEX-Eval.} Table~\ref{tab:result_on_vatexeval} presents our primary results: human correlation scores on the VATEX-EVAL~\cite{shi_emscore_2022} dataset.
-Baselines are grouped by reference type as outlined in section~\ref{sec:baselines}, and the three column-sections correspond to the {\it No Reference}, {\it 1-Reference}, and {\it 9-Reference} settings, respectively.
-Language-based metrics, which rely heavily on textual references, are not applicable to our target {\it No Reference} setting.
-Therefore, we focus our comparisons on multimodal methods that incorporate visual inputs. {\tt VC-Inspector} consistently outperforms all evaluated metrics in the {\it reference-free} setting, particularly those based on CLIP embeddings, including CLIPScore, EMScore, FactVC, and PAC-S. When adapting CLIPScore to the recently introduced ViCLIP~\cite{wang_internvid_2024} (which adopts a video encoder), we observe a considerable gain over those image-CLIP-based approaches.
-Despite ViCLIPScore being a stronger baseline, it still underperforms relatively to {\tt VC-Inspector} and its underlying model, as the context length of the ViCLIP model (i.e., 32) is much shorter than the 32K context length of ours, which supports a more flexible and comprehensive caption evaluation.
-We further compare {\tt VC-Inspector} with G-VEval~\cite{tong_g-veval_2024}, a recent LMM-based evaluation method.
-However, G-VEval is based on GPT-4o, a proprietary, paid model with an estimated 200B parameters.
-In contrast, {\tt VC-Inspector} is open-source, lightweight, and reproducible, with configurations available at 3B and 7B parameters depending on system requirements.
-While having a compact size, our 7B model achieves the highest correlation to human evaluations and could potentially enable on-the-fly quality estimation during training, making it a viable reward model in Reinforcement Learning (RL) applications.
-Although our primary focus is to compare with the {\it reference-free} metrics, it is noteworthy that {\tt VC-Inspector} even surpasses the performance of most {\it reference-based} metrics.
+\ours consistently outperforms all evaluated metrics in the {\it reference-free} setting, particularly those based on (image-based) CLIP embeddings.
+When adapting CLIPScore to the recently introduced ViCLIP~\cite{wang_internvid_2024} (which adopts a video encoder), we observe a considerable gain over those image-CLIP-based approaches.
+Despite ViCLIPScore being a stronger baseline, it still underperforms relative to \ours and its underlying model, as the context length of the ViCLIP model (i.e., 32) is much shorter than the 32K context length of ours, which supports a more flexible and comprehensive caption evaluation.
+Furthermore, \ours outperforms G-VEval~\citep{tong_g-veval_2024} despite being based on GPT-4o, a substantially larger proprietary model.
+This demonstrates that explicit factual grounding and explanation supervision are more critical than model scale alone.
+In contrast, \ours is open-source, lightweight, and reproducible, with configurations available at 3B and 7B parameters depending on system requirements.
+While having a more compact size relative to G-VEval, our 7B model achieves the highest correlation to human evaluations and could potentially enable on-the-fly quality estimation during training, making it a viable reward model in Reinforcement Learning (RL) applications.
+Although we focus on the {\it reference-free} setting, it is noteworthy that \textbf{\ours} even surpasses the performance of most {\it reference-based} metrics.